Events and Activities

 • C. Keith Harrison, associate professor of sports business management at the University of Central Florida, and associate director of the Institute for Diversity & Ethics in Sport

-"The Worcester Whirlwind," an exhibit presented by the Worcester Historical Museum and the Major Taylor Association, will be on display May 16-23 at the Worcester Public Library, in the Banx and Saxe Rooms.
-The exhibit consists of images of 1899 world cycling champion Major Taylor, his adopted hometown of Worcester at the turn of the last century during bicycling's heyday, and other cycling greats and locales.
+• "The Worcester Whirlwind," an exhibit presented by the Worcester Historical Museum and the Major Taylor Association, was on display May 16-23 at the Worcester Public Library, in the Banx and Saxe Rooms.
+The exhibit consisted of images of 1899 world cycling champion Major Taylor, his adopted hometown of Worcester at the turn of the last century during bicycling's heyday, and other cycling greats and locales.

 The American Antiquarian Society, which offers free public tours at 3 p.m.
-Wednesdays, will highlight some items from its collection pertinent to the life and times of Major Taylor on the May 21 tour.
+Wednesdays, highlighted some items from its collection pertinent to the life and times of Major Taylor on the May 21 tour.

 Major Taylor | Statue | Events | Donations | News | Friends | Home